senthilthangaiah/predictstockGenAI/README.md

    - Enter a stock symbol and click "Predict" to see the predicted closing prices for the next 5 days.

 ## File Structure
+   - train.py # Script for training the Transformer model
+   - app.py # Streamlit web application for model inference
+   - transformer_stock_model.pth # Pre-trained model weights
+   - stock_data.csv # Sample historical stock data (replace with your data)

+## Dependencies

+- Python 3.x
+- PyTorch
+- NumPy
+- pandas
+- Streamlit

+## License

+This project is licensed under the [MIT License](LICENSE).

+## Acknowledgments

+- The Transformer model architecture is adapted from the PyTorch documentation.
+- Stock data used for demonstration purposes may be sourced from various financial APIs or datasets.